The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: Introduction

 \section{Introduction}

-The cornerstone of modern gravitation, General Relativity (GR), is built upon the Weak Equivalence Principle (WEP), which posits the universality of free fall and the fundamental identity of inertial and gravitational mass.
-While this framework has passed every experimental test within the solar system and beyond \cite{Will:2014kxa}, the emergence of the standard cosmological model has introduced profound conceptual and observational challenges.
-The staggering discrepancy between the observed cosmological constant and the theoretical zero-point energy of quantum fields\cite{Weinberg:1988cp} strongly indicates that the coupling between spacetime geometry and the quantum vacuum is fundamentally misunderstood.
-Simultaneously, the persistent need to invoke undetected 'dark matter' to account for galactic rotation curves and large-scale structure \cite{Bertone:2016nfn} suggests that the gravitational influence of baryonic sources is augmented by auxiliary degrees of freedom not captured by the standard Einstein-Hilbert action.
-In the present context these two problems are usually treated as unrelated.
-However, they share a common origin in the standard treatment of the vacuum as a passive, non-interacting backdrop.
-While modern field theory describes the vacuum as a dynamical substrate characterized by spontaneous symmetry breaking and phase transitions, General Relativity treats it as a rigid geometric constant.
+The cornerstone of modern gravitation, General Relativity, is built upon the Weak Equivalence Principle (WEP), which posits the universality of free fall and the fundamental identity of inertial and gravitational mass.
+While this framework has passed every experimental test within the Solar System and beyond \cite{Will:2014kxa}, the emergence of the standard cosmological model has introduced profound conceptual and observational challenges.
+The staggering discrepancy between the observed cosmological constant and the theoretical zero-point energy of quantum fields \cite{Weinberg:1988cp} strongly indicates that the coupling between spacetime geometry and the quantum vacuum is fundamentally misunderstood.
+While modern field theory describes the vacuum as a dynamical substrate characterized by spontaneous symmetry breaking and phase transitions\cite{Weinberg:1996kr}, General Relativity treats it as a passive geometric constant.
 This conceptual disparity raises a fundamental question: if the vacuum is a dynamical entity, must it not respond locally to the presence of matter, and if so, how does this interaction redefine the laws of motion?